LlineA/Insight/README.md

 - list of tags
 - url link
 - title
-After data cleaning (removing duplicates, keeping posts published in English only), it is now constituted of 155k articles
+After data cleaning (removing duplicates, keeping posts published in English only), it is now constituted of 155k articles.

 # Number of authors
+There are  unique authors.
+On average authors published articles.

 # Comments, claps
 # Tags